KungAlex/rest-mqtt-proxy/docs/source/index.rst

 Source
 ======

-This section contains a description of the important class Implementations.
+This section contains descriptions about implementation details.